-Blackberries should be winterized in late fall.
-In extremely cold areas, canes may be tied together and wrapped in burlap.
-Keep in mind that the root system is the most vulnerable to cold damage.
-Mulch heavily by mounding a 6-8 inch layer of loose soil, shredded bark, compost, leaves, straw or other organic material around the base of each plant.
+Boxwood should be winterized in late fall.
+When winterizing your plants, keep in mind that the root system is the most vulnerable to cold damage.
+Mulch heavily by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of each plant.

-In very cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
+In cold areas, containerized plants can be brought into an unheated, protected area such as a garage or cellar before temperatures drop below freezing.
 Check soil moisture every 2-3 weeks and water as needed during winter.

-In spring, remove mounded soil or mulch from inground plantings.
+In spring, remove mulch from in-ground plantings.
 Containerized plants should be moved back out into the garden sunlight where they will begin to repeat their yearly garden performance.